dCache/dcache/docs/TheBook/src/main/markdown/config-qos-engine.md

    the bulk service (also accessible through the REST API).
 The engine also manages the logic, or rules, for determining what a file's QoS is.
 1. the ``QoS Verifier``:  This used to be the heart of the Resilience service.
-   It is now responsible only for verification––that is, determining the state of a file and what needs to be done to make it satisfy its specified QoS.
+   It is now responsible only for verification--that is, determining the state of a file and what needs to be done to make it satisfy its specified QoS.
    The operations are now maintained in a database for reliable survival on restart, and the component assures that enough iterations over the file will occur